openaire/guidelines-cris-managers/docs/introduction.rst

 Introduction
 ------------

-These guidelines describe the CERIF-XML profile for CRIS managers to be compatible with OpenAIRE.

 Aim
 ^^^
-The Guidelines provide orientation for CRIS managers to expose their metadata in a way that is compatible with the OpenAIRE infrastructure as well as the European Open Science Cloud (EOSC).
+The Guidelines provide orientation for managers of Current Research Information Systems (CRISs) to expose their metadata in a way that is compatible with the OpenAIRE infrastructure as well as the European Open Science Cloud (EOSC).
 These Guidelines also serve as an example of a standard for information interchange between individual CRISs and other research e-Infrastructures.

 By implementing the Guidelines, CRIS managers support the inclusion of metadata from their systems in the OpenAIRE Research Graph and related services.